 Land Use and Sustainable Development Law Institute

-Land use and sustainability law literally shapes where we work and live – by providing a key means for addressing some of Long Island’s most pressing social concerns, including climate change and natural disaster resiliency; the creation of thriving urban centers and mainstreets; affordable housing; and the management of water resources, including storm water, waste water, and drinking water.
+The LUSD Institute is dedicated to educating and training future and current land use and sustainable development law practitioners and decision-makers.
+Land use and sustainability law provides a means for addressing some of Long Island’s most pressing concerns, including climate change and natural disaster resiliency; the creation of thriving urban centers and mainstreets; affordable housing for seniors, workers, and others; and the management of water resources, including storm water, waste water, and drinking water.

 To address these and other Long Island land use issues, the LUSD Institute facilitates discussions with current practitioners and experts in the field, provides training opportunities for law students, and researchers land use and sustainability issues of pressing concern to Long Island.
 Read more about the LUSD Institute's current projects and visit our schedule of upcoming events.